MisterProtocol/RAND-editor/README.md

 source code, the `tags` file is not built at the top level, but is placed in the `e20/` directory.

+The helper script `ctags.sh` will probably need to be edited for your system depending on whether your system runs Linux or MacOS, and where your `ctags` program is located.
+There is an alternative version of the `ctags.sh` script, `ctags_trw.sh`, which you may wish to run instead.
+It does the same thing as `ctags.sh`, except that instead of including all source files in the entire directory tree in the `tags` file, it indexes only a preselected subset of source files.
+Which files are included are listed in the file `tagfiles` in each subdirectory.
+Depending on whether or not you are editing test programs in the "e" source directory, you may wish to run this version instead, to avoid extraneous entries in the `tags` file.
+Initial versions of the `tagfiles` files have been included in each subdirectory.

+N.B.: If you choose to run `ctags_trw.sh`, and if you then add a new source file to any of the directories, you will have to add that file to the local `tagfiles` file.
+These tag files are constructed by hand, not automatically.

 ### Shell files for Macs

 Modern versions of MacOS hate like crazy to leave core dump files.
 To get